-There is an unmet need for 15,916 homes.
+There is an unmet need for 14,449 homes.

-The SLP provides for around one third of the housing need on the land that is available in Sandwell.
+The SLP provides for nearly half of its housing need on the land that is available in Sandwell.

-There is a finite supply of land readily available for development and it is the case that there is insufficient scope to meet Sandwell’s housing need within Sandwell itself.
+There is a finite supply of land readily available for development, and it is the case that there is insufficient scope to meet Sandwell’s housing need within Sandwell itself.
 The Duty to Co-operate means that the Council is in communication with neighbouring authorities and is actively seeking their agreement to accommodate some of Sandwell’s unmet need through their own housing provision.

 Sandwell is a borough with high levels of poor health and deprivation and a lower-than-average life expectancy.
 The people of Sandwell experience significant inequalities in health when compared to the rest of England.
 On average, they do not live for as long as people in other areas of England and spend more of their lives ill or disabled.